Cray-HPE/docs-csm/install/index.md

    Information gathered from a site survey is needed to feed into the CSM installation process, such as system name, system size, site network information for the CAN, site DNS configuration, site NTP configuration, network information for the node used to bootstrap the installation.
-Much of the information about the system hardware is encapsulated in the SHCD (Shasta Cabling Diagram), which is a spreadhsheet prepared by HPE Cray Manufacturing to assemble the components of the system and connect appropriately labeled cables.
+Much of the information about the system hardware is encapsulated in the SHCD (Shasta Cabling Diagram), which is a spreadsheet prepared by HPE Cray Manufacturing to assemble the components of the system and connect appropriately labeled cables.

       See [Prepare Configuration Payload](prepare_configuration_payload.md)